jubilantdeenie/human-compatible-agi/README.md

 For more on the background, emergence, and post-update recovery of this research, see:
 [📘 State of the Work: Human-Compatible AGI](./state-of-the-work.md)

+🔍 This proposal is part of a larger research archive housed at [GitHub repo link] and supported by ongoing documentation through the *Coding for Compassion* project.

 ---